 Considerations when looking for care in Aurora

 The hottest month of the year in Aurora is July, with an average high of 88°F and low of 61°F. The coldest month, February, has days with highs of 44°F and lows of 21°F. Though Aurora spans a similar geography to Denver, Aurora’s steadily growing population is about half that of Denver with approximately 325,000 residents.
-There are more than 40 skilled nurses facilities within 10 miles.
+There are more than 100 assisted living residences within 10 miles.

 Sumter Health And Rehabilitation, Llc